lkcampbell/brackets-lorem-ipsum/README.md

 # Lorem Ipsum Generator for Brackets
-An extension for [Brackets](https://github.com/adobe/brackets/) to produce Lorem Ipsum text automatically.
+An extension for [Brackets](https://github.com/adobe/brackets/) to generate Lorem Ipsum text automatically.

 ### How to Install